pixielabs/cavy-app/docs/getting-started/installing.md

 sidebar_label: Installing
 ---

-_In these guides, we'll use cavy-cli to get set up and run tests.
-You can also use Cavy without the CLI.
-Have a look at the [Cavy README](https://github.com/pixielabs/cavy) for help with this.
-Please note that you can't use the CLI with Expo apps._
+_To help you get started Cavy provides a command-line interface (called cavy-cli) which makes it easier to get set up and run your tests.
+You can't use the CLI if you use Expo.
+In which case, skip the CLI installation step and just install `cavy`._

-To get started with Cavy, install **cavy-cli** globally using yarn (or npm if preferred):
+To get started with Cavy, install **cavy-cli** globally using yarn or npm:

     yarn global add cavy-cli